Inside the Ibrahim Pasha Palace

-The museum is divided into many distinct sections, and each part contains a wide variety of objects.
+The museum is divided into many distinct sections, each containing a wide variety of objects.
 Damascus manuscripts contain significant historical and theological writings and are some of the first examples of Islamic art.
 Some of the highlights include several Qur'anic parchments, historical records regarding Damascus, Qur'anic roll manuscripts, and information on various Islamic handicrafts.

 The Old Door of the Cizre Great Mosque is one of the most notable and is thought to have belonged to Artuqids.
 It has bronze plates covering it.
-It features a wooden skeleton, and brass plaques and sticks serve as its embellishments.
-There are three medallions that represent infinity with a twelve-armed star in the middle of each wing of the entryway.
+It features a wooden skeleton, and brass plaques and sticks serve as embellishments.
+Three medallions represent infinity with a twelve-armed star in the middle of each wing of the entryway.
 The door knobs are decorated with two dragons and a lion's head in the center.
 The door's top is covered with a thuluth epitaph.

 If you want to see sizable, hand-woven Ottoman and Seljuk carpets, head over to the carpets and rugs department.
 It is easy to tell the amazing artistic distinctions between Ottoman and Seljuk carpets and rugs thanks to the carpets and rugs of all sizes presented in this enormous saloon with exhibition windows.
 They have levels of detail that are truly astounding.
 The only remaining Seljuk carpets are those that are on show here.
 This collection of hand-woven carpets, which includes Ottoman and Seljuk pieces from the 13th to the 20th centuries, is among the best and largest in the world.